nemiasalc56/basketball-game/README.md

 - The user clicks a selector for the direction and another one for power.

-- The user will have two attemps per round.
+- The user will have two attemps per round and score as much as they can without failing more than two attemps.

+- In each round the player that score more wins the round.

-- The player that score 10 wins the game.
+- The player that wins two rounds wins the game.

 - The user will be able to see the score on the screen.